danspratling/blog/content/blog/2019-12-19-adding-netlify-cms-to-your-website.md

       - { name: body, label: Body, widget: markdown }
 ```

-This will add a new collection type called "Pages", so now we have "blog" and "pages".
+This will add a new collection type called 'Pages' so now we have 'Blog' and 'Pages'.
 Nice!

 ## Adding field types